 This help article is not going to explain how to create e-Forms using Microsoft Word.
 For more information on creating content controls in Microsoft Word, see the Microsoft Word online help.

 As previously mentioned, the Microsoft Word e-Form will require some additional configuration before the values from the content controls can be extracted.
 After the e-Form is created, the second step is to use the Word 2007 Content Control Toolkit to map the content controls in the e-Form to the custom XML nodes created in the toolkit.
-The free toolkit is made by Microsoft, is actively supported and available for download here: http://dbe.codeplex.com/.
+The free toolkit has been archived by Microsoft.
 The toolkit is a stand-alone, light-weight tool that opens any Word Open XML document (eg .docx) and lists all of the content controls inside of it.

 In the toolkit, a XML code is written that contains the “XML nodes” that will be mapped to the content controls on the e-form and assigned a unique namespace.
 The XML nodes define which content control values will be extracted to the metadata fields from the e-Form.
 The unique namespace is required in order to create the unique extraction rule in the document management software.

 After creating the XML nodes in the XML code, the XML nodes are dragged and dropped to the content controls to "bind" the content together.
 Once they are "bound", the document is saved and used to create the extraction rule in the document management software.

 To map the XML nodes to the content controls